jdrichardsappacad/react-2021/week-14/practices/06-nesting/README.md

 Back to `/Movies/index.js`, under the `h1` element, create a route that renders the `MovieDetails` component.
 The route should have a path of `/movies/:movieId`.
-The `/:movieId` represents a variable for the `parameter` that you will be sending in the URL.
+The `/:movieId` represents a variable for the `parameter` that you will be sending in the url.
 In this case it will be the id of the movie that the user clicks on.

-Next, create a nav element underneath the `h1` tag.
-Inside the `nav`, map through the `movies` props and create a `NavLink` for each movie with a url of `/movies` and the actual id of the movie.
-Use the id that you receive from each movie object as the `movieId`.
+Next, create a `nav` element underneath the `h1` tag.
+Inside the `nav`, map through the `movies` prop and create a `NavLink` for each movie with a url that starts with `/movies` and chains the actusl `id` of the movie.
+Use the `id` that you receive from each mapped movie object as the `movieId`.
 The clickable text for the link should be the title of the movie.

+e.g. `/movies/${movie.id}`

 \*\* Hint, hint - Did you remember your imports?